The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/FlowTutorial.md

 ## Viewing Results And Logs

-ORFS prepends a prefix to each flow stage, as shown below, to indicate the position in the RTL-GDS flow.
+OpenROAD-flow-scripts prepends a prefix to each flow stage, as shown below, to indicate the position in the RTL-GDS flow.
 This makes it easier to understand and debug each flow stage in case of failure.